lorrainemakuyana/react-notepad/README.md

   });
 ```

-    As can be seen, the container styles can be referenced as <code>styles.container</code> to any component to which the styles must be applied.
+    As can be seen, the container styles can be referenced as `styles.container` to any component to which the styles must be applied.
 The purpose of the create method is for validation of style properties, which is not applied if a plain JavaScript object is used for styling.
 Another benefit is that there are some optimizations that are done behind the scenes by React Native.

 \
 To give different styles to a component, you can use an array of objects with style properties, for example: